brillcp/SwiftPokedex/README.md

 # SwiftPokedex

 SwiftPokedex is a simple Pokedex app written by [Viktor Gidlöf](https://viktorgidlof.com) in Swift that implements the [PokeAPI](https://pokeapi.co).
 For full documentation and implementation of the PokeAPI please have a look at the PokeAPI [documentation](https://pokeapi.co/docs/v2).

+This sample app demonstrates:

++ Network capabilities using Combine
++ Data driven table and collection views
++ Async image download and caching
++ Swift dot syntax
++ RIB architecture
++ Light weight ViewModels
++ Custom navigation and tabbar

 It downloads an array of Pokemon and displays them in a grid.
 The most dominant color of the Pokemon sprite is detected and shown in the UI.
 It also shows a list of the most common items.

 ![pokdex1](https://user-images.githubusercontent.com/15960525/117063244-d3df8080-ad24-11eb-9293-83f8ba1a991a.png)